Edit

 6. Select Open.
 A notification indicating the status of the import appears in the top right corner of the browser window.

-7. After the import is successful, you can go to items view of the workspace and see the newly imported notebooks.
-Select wwilakehouse lakehouse to open it.
+7. After the import is successful, go to the items view of the workspace to verify the newly imported notebooks.

 Screenshot showing the list of imported notebooks and where to select the lakehouse.